DominiqueFuchs/ansible-grafana-compose/README.md

 Ansible role to deploy production-ready (**as in** fully configured and safely architected/deployed ready-to-use unit - **not as in** scalable, elastic and highly-available architecture.
 There are [other setup options](https://grafana.com/docs/loki/latest/installation/) and [deployment modes](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/) that are more sophisticated and should be considered) Loki environments with Docker Compose.

 The deployed environment includes Loki, Grafana and Alertmanager services as well as (optional, enabled by default) nginx-proxy and ACME services to provide a proxied, SSL-enabled web interface for Grafana.
-In every case, there exists only two individually configurable network bindings to the host-side (one for the Loki service and one for either for the proxy-service or for the Grafana service if the proxy service is disabled), all other communication is handled solely within the docker network that is set up by the compose file.
+In every case, there exists only two containers with network bindings to the host-side (Loki and Grafana/nginx-proxy), all other communication is handled solely within the docker network that is set up by the compose file.

 While the the services itself are stateless in a sense that configuration is completely handled by the provided configuration options (and the generated configurations are bound read-only within the container), you can individually configure bind-mounts for Grafana (settings, dashboards, users, ...) and Loki (mostly index and chunk data if you're using a filesystem backend) in case you want to persist or back up the corresponding data locally.